 Behring moved to California in 1972 where he would develop the Blackhawk development near San Francisco.
-He said if he would have stayed in Tamarac, he would have continued building single family homes.
+He said if he had stayed in Tamarac, he would have continued building single-family homes.
 “I still think that (it)was the finest living that people from the north could get at that time.”

-“They were they nicest, most wonderful people that I’ve ever met in my life.”
+“They were the nicest, most wonderful people that I’ve ever met in my life.”

 Before meeting with the commission and residents to give a speech, Behring reminisced about the many friends he met while living here and the work that he did as a developer.